A free daily digest of the biggest news stories of the day - and the best features from our website

-Artificial intelligence is opening up new possibilities for businesses and households, and now new text-to-image generators are giving everyone from artists to urban planners to reconstructive surgeons a new tool to help them visualize ideas.
-DALL-E 2, which Open AI released in July, looks at hundreds of millions of captioned images to turn text prompts written by users into images.
+Artificial intelligence is opening up new possibilities for businesses and households, and now new text-to-image generators are giving everyone from artists to urban planners to reconstructive surgeons a new tool to help them visualize ideas, Venture Beat reported.
+DALL-E 2, which Open AI released in July, looks at hundreds of millions of captioned images to turn text prompts written by users into images, per Popular Science.

 Mark Chen, the lead researcher on DALL-E 2, told The Atlantic that image generators like DALL-E 2 aim to "democratize" art.
 "This is the most exciting new technology in the AI space since natural-language translation," Atlantic deputy editor Ross Anderson said.

 Malaria, found in more than 90 countries, kills an estimated 627,000 people every year.
 Vaccines could help reduce or eliminate the toll, but scientists have struggled to develop one that's highly effective.
 Last year, though, the technology used to create mRNA vaccines against COVID-19 helped a research team led by George Washington University develop two experimental mRNA vaccine candidates that are highly effective in reducing malaria infection and transmission, according to a study published in December in "npj Vaccines," an open-access scientific journal in the Nature Portfolio.

 "Malaria elimination will not happen overnight but such vaccines could potentially banish malaria from many parts of the world," said Nirbhay Kumar, a professor of global health at the George Washington University Milken Institute School of Public Health, per News Medical.